Eagle-Creative/FlexComm-Lab/README.md

 - Simple remote server scripts for testing your application
 - An official FAQ and Wiki for FlexComm!

+  Over time, more and more things will appear in this repository!

-> 🧠 FlexComm is the spiritual successor to **DTStacks**, a peer-reviewed MQTT framework presented at APMS 2024 ([DOI: 10.1016/j.procir.2024.10.165](https://doi.org/10.1016/j.procir.2024.10.165)).
+> 🧠 FlexComm is the spiritual successor to **DTStacks**, a peer-reviewed MQTT framework presented at CIRP CMS 2024 ([DOI: 10.1016/j.procir.2024.10.165](https://doi.org/10.1016/j.procir.2024.10.165)).
 It’s already used in several academic and industrial XR/robotics systems.

 ---